Fresh Fruit & Vegetable Program Information

 The 13 awarded schools for 2020-2021 school year are:

 Alachua, Archer, Foster, Glen Springs, Irby Lake Forest, Metcalfe, Newberry Elem, Rawlings, Shell, Williams

 Boulware Charter, Caring and Sharing Charter

-Fresh Fruit & Vegetable Program Curbside – For Digital Academy Students
+Fresh Fruit & Vegetable Program Curbside – For All Remote Learning Elementary Students

 This program will be available at 8 locations that are currently distributing breakfast and lunch meals to the community.